 Official Statistics of MCAT Scores

-The MCAT statistics that have been obtained from the official website of MCAT for the exam of 2011 communicate the fact that out of the 86,181 sample test takers, none has obtained the scaled scores of 45, 44 and 43.
+The statistics of MCAT that have been obtained from the official website of the test for the exam of 2011 communicate the fact that out of the 86,181 sample test takers, none has obtained the scaled scores of 45, 44 and 43.
 Only 0.1 per cent of the students have scored 41 and 42.
 Those who have scored within the range of 41 to 45 have been allotted the percentile of 99.9.
 Maximum numbers of the sample test takers have achieved the scaled scores that vary from 23 to 29.
 They have been placed within the percentile range of 32.6 to 73.8.
 To get detailed information, you may consult the link https://www.aamc.org/students/download/264234/data/combined11.pdf

 Physical Sciences test section

 Only 0.1 per cent of the sample test takers have acquired the scaled score of 15 and they have been allotted the highest percentile of 99.9.
 Besides, 2.5 per cent of the students have attained a scaled score of 14, and 2.3 per cent have achieved a scaled score of 13.
 Majority of the test takers have scored in the range of 7 to 8 out of 15 and they have been placed within the percentile range of 23.2 to 53.5.
 The source https://www.aamc.org/students/download/264234/data/combined11.pdf provides you with more information about the above description.

 Verbal Reasoning test section

 The statistics of the Verbal Reasoning test section convey the fact that none of the students has attained the highest score of 15.
 Only 0.2 per cent of the test takers have obtained a scaled score of 14, and 1.1 per cent of the students have scored 13.
 Maximum numbers of students have achieved scaled scores in the range of 8 to 10, and the corresponding percentile range is 40.2 to 85.9.